onionsat/hunity_gru_rpi/README.md

 ## Description ##

 This code emulates the [OBC's interfacing with the student experiments](https://github.com/user-attachments/assets/b3c06d97-d05c-451f-9955-80785f9aa16f) on the Hunity 3PQ satellite.
 The datas read from the experiments(32character, 16byte) are uploaded into a database.
 The write commands are sent to the experiments from the same database.
+The script runs in a virtual environment.

 ### Database ###